 Any day spent at Kateland felt special to me, as it provided a true escape from the everyday world.
 Kateland is a total fantasyland for people who don't have a horse farm!
 Your dedication to the Miniature Horse is legendary, and I will always be thankful our paths crossed.
 You have started so many of us on the path of driving safely and successfully.
 Thanks for helping me get started with my driving pursuits.Linda Santos

 Ted founded of Kateland Farm in 1989.
 His passion for Minis and sharing them with others is evident.
 His herd grew to over 70 Minis at one time.
 Now, well into his 90s, you can still find him cleaning stalls, fixing fences, and mowing the lawn every day.

-Star grew up around horses and continues to train in her spare time, while balancing schoolwork as a Physical Therapist Assistant Student.
+Star grew up around horses and continues to train in her spare time, in addition to practicing as a Physical Therapist Assistant.
 Star enjoys bringing a green horse to the show-proven level, then starting all over again with a new horse.
 Good thing we have plenty of horses here at Kateland.